preservim/vim-markdown/test/syntax.md

-Fenced code living in an indented environment is correctly highlighted:
+# Fenced code living in an indented environment is correctly highlighted

 1. run this command to do this: